fybrik/fybrik/samples/multicluster-argocd/README.md

 This section describe Fybrik deployment on the clusters using Argo CD.
 In addition, Argo CD serves as the multi-cluster manager for Fybrik and thus relevant information needs to be provided upon Fybrik deployment.

 The folder `samples/multicluster-argocd/fybrik-applications/` contains Argo CD applications that install the fybrik-crd and fybrik helm chart on the clusters.
 It's important to note that the default prefix for ArgoCD application names related to the Fybrik helm chart deployment is 'fybrik'.
 The complete application names for fybrik deployment are expected to be in the format: fybrik-<cluster-name>.
-For example, if the cluster name is "kind-kind" and the prefix is "fybrik", then the ArgoCD application name should be "fybrik-kind-kind".
+For example, if the cluster name is "remote" and the prefix is "fybrik", then the ArgoCD application name should be "fybrik-remote".
 The application name prefix ('fybrik') is customized and can be changed upon fybrik deployment by changing the relavent helm parameter.
 It is crucial that the ArgoCD application names for Fybrik deployments follow the specified syntax, as Fybrik relies on it when retrieving cluster information from the Argo CD server.